acts-project/acts/docs/getting_started.md

 $ source CI/setup_lcg95.sh # or setup_lcg96.sh
 ```

-This activates a compatible release variant regardless of whether you are on
+This activates a compatible release variant on *CentOS 7*.
-*SLC 6* or on *CentOS 7*.

 After sourcing the setup script, you can build Acts as described above.
 The
 following commands will build Acts in the `<source>/build` directory with the